chengfzy/CPlusPlusStudy/README.md

     One complex project, class have 2 thread, and the child thread has some callback in class main thread

 ## json
 some usage for `nlohmann json` library.
-TODO: not finished.
+1. json01_Basic \
+    Basic usage

 ## YAML
 1. YamlStudy    \